ZIB-IOL/Boscia.jl/docs/src/reference/1_algorithms.md

 # Algorithm Interface

 Boscia's `solve` function only requires the oracles of the objective function `f` and its gradient `g` as well as the BLMO encoding the feasible region.
+For the possible settings, see further down the page.

 ```@autodocs
 Modules = [Boscia]